 1. The pope must speak ex

 cathedra (from the Chair of Peter) in his official capacity.

 2. The decision must be binding on the whole Church.

 3. It must be on a matter of faith or morals.

 The first two conditions can be reasonably deduced from Matthew 16:19: "I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven."
-The acts of binding and loosing in the context of the verse would by necessity be something more than casual remarks.
-The passage begins with Jesus saying, "You are Peter and upon this rock I will build my Church" (16:18).
-The acts of binding or loosing would have to be official and meant for the whole Church.
+The acts of binding and loosing in this context would by necessity be something more than casual remarks.
+The previous verse begins with Jesus saying, "You are Peter and upon this rock I will build my Church" (16:18).
+Thus the acts of binding or loosing would have to be official and meant for the whole Church.

 The third condition stems from the obvious fact that Christian teaching is primarily a matter of faith and morals.
 Christianity's main objectives have always been getting people to heaven (faith) and teaching them how to live here on earth (morals).

 Infallibility is also extended to the college of bishops when they, as a body, teach something in union with the pope.
 Collegial authority is usually exercised in an ecumenical council just as it was at the Council of Jerusalem (Acts 15:1-29).

 Upon leaving the earth Jesus' final command to His apostles was to make disciples of all nations, "teaching them to observe all that I have commanded you; and lo, I am with you always, to the close of the age" (Matthew 28:20).
 Are we to believe that Jesus left us no means of knowing exactly what He commanded?
 That would make His parting statement nonsense.
 The Catholic Church believes the Bible when it teaches that: